DETAILED ACTION

 , R15 is a hydrogen atom, and Y is a carbonyl group.
 The acid generator in claim 5 of ‘420 encompasses the instantly claimed base generator.
 Claims 6-14 of ‘420 encompass instant claims 16-20 and 22-25.

-Claims 1-26 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-11 of U.S. Patent No. 12,147,160.
+Claims 1-6 and 8-26 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-11 of U.S. Patent No. 12,147,160.
 Although the claims at issue are not identical, they are not patentably distinct from each other because both the instant claims and patented claims are directed to underlayer film material comprising a compound or resin having a phenolic hydroxy group, a base generator, a solvent, a crosslinking agent, a surfactant, a plasticizer, and colorant.
 Formula (1) of ‘160 encompasses the instantly claimed compound having a phenolic hydroxy group, specifically formula (7) when formula (8) is any one of formula (10) to (12), formula (9) is formula (13) or (14), and W represents formula (15).
 The acid generator in claim 3 of ‘160 encompasses the instantly claimed base generator.
 Claims 4-11 of ‘160 encompass instant claims 16-26.

 Claim Rejections - 35 USC § 103